ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/_includes/overloaded-shards-diagnostics.md

     ![](../_assets/overloaded-shards-dashboard.png)

-    The chart shows whether the {{ ydb-short-name }} cluster has overloaded shards, but it does not indicate which specific table shards are overloaded.
+    The chart indicates whether the {{ ydb-short-name }} cluster has overloaded shards, but it does not specify which table shards are overloaded.

 1. To identify the table with an overloaded shard, follow these steps:

-    1. In the [Embedded UI](../../../../../reference/embedded-ui/index.md), go to the **Databases** tab and click the database.
+    1. In the [Embedded UI](../../../../../reference/embedded-ui/index.md), go to the **Databases** tab and click on the database.

     1. On the **Navigation** tab, ensure the entire database is selected.